ChengUCB/les_fit/README.md

 ## Summary
 We present **LES (Latent Ewald Summation)** ([https://github.com/ChengUCB/les](https://github.com/ChengUCB/les)) as a plug-in library designed to add long-range interactions to short-range machine learning interatomic potentials (MLIPs).
-Here we demonstrate its integration with MLIPs such as MACE, NequIP, CACE, and CHGNet.
+Here we demonstrate its integration with MLIPs such as MACE, NequIP, CACE, and CHGNet, and provide training scripts and trained models.
+In particular, we provide MACELES-OFF trained on the SPICE dataset.

-## Requirements

-- Python 3.6 or higher
-- NumPy
-- PyTorch

 ## Usage
-Please refer to the specific folder for related scripts and instructions.
+Please refer to the specific folder for related scripts and trained MLIPs.

 ## License